pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 The below is an example of a valid subject claim for the `development` environment of the `contoso` organization:

 * `pulumi:environments:org:contoso:env:development`

-You can learn more about setting up OIDC for Pulumi ESC by referring to the [relevant Pulumi documentation](/docs/pulumi-cloud/esc/providers/#setting-up-oidc).

 ## Create a Service Principal